Outpatient waiting lists at record high again

 Improvements in waiting times have been identified for particular specialties.
 Since July 2017, there has been an 82 per cent reduction in those waiting over nine months for cataract procedures; a 74 per cent reduction for tonsillectomies in the same period; and an 83 per cent reduction for those awaiting angiograms.

-Mr Harris said NTPF funding is due to increase by €20 million to €75 million next year.
+Mr Harris said NTPF funding was due to increase by €20 million to €75 million next year.